thalib/thalib/_posts/General/2016-11-14-trump-first-day-office.md

 excerpt: US President Trump's first day at the Oval Office
 ---

-US President Trump's first day at the Oval Office
+Its a simple imaginative dialog how the US President Trump's first day at the Oval Office will be.

 First briefing by the **CIA, Pentagon, FBI**